 If you didn't have the best examples growing up, simply do not follow them.
 Decide to break those patterns and choose new ones for your own life.
 Drop what does not serve you or your set of values.

 4. Be honest

 Let's face it, communication is key for any relationship.
-Honest conversations about the past, present and future are extremely important.
-I understand that the past is in the past, but let your partner know where are you coming from and be opened to know more about the person you are with.
+Honest conversations about the past, present, and future are extremely important.
+I understand that the past is in the past, but let your partner know where are you coming from and be open to know more about the person you are with.
 Hopefully, you will have the rest of your lives to deal with the practicalities of life so do not be afraid to stop for a moment and engage in deep conversations.

 If you like something, speak up.
 If you don't, speak up as well.
 Do that from a place of love and enjoy the wonders of being in a healthy and loving relationship.

 When you speak up about something, check yourself first.
 Ego gets in the way so many times and it leads us to unnecessary struggles with our dearest ones.